piaoger/ModelViewer/readme.md

 ### Ui Changes

 Camera Widgets is add.
-It's borrowed from TinkerCAD.
+It's borrowed from Google earth and TinkerCAD.

 ### Udpate three.js library

 Three.js used by original Thingiview is still Version 32.
-I updated it Ver32 to Ver56 for there are a couple interfaces changed since Ver32.
+I updated it Version 32 to 56 for there are a couple interfaces changed since version 32.

 Details: